satoshi-block/descodeuses/README.md

 <img src="img/pipeline_script_from_SCM.JPG">

-Scroll down at the bottom and change the value of 'Script Path' field in order to locate your jenkinsfile submitted to github repository
+Scroll down at the bottom and change the value of 'Script Path' field in order to locate your jenkinsfile submitted to GitHub repository

 <img src="img/ScriptPath_jenkinsfile.JPG">